marnovandermaas/praesidio-sdk/README.md

 ## Build Instructions

 Checkout this repository.
-Then you will need to checkout all of the linked submodules using:
+Then you need to checkout all of the linked submodules using:

 `git submodule update --recursive --init`

 This will take some time and require around 7 GiB of disk space.

-Once the submodules are initialized, run `make` and the complete toolchain and bbl image will be built.
-The completed build tree will consume about 14 GiB of disk space.
+Once the submodules are initialized, run `make` and the complete toolchain and bbl image will be built, which will take a while.

 ## Booting Linux on a simulator

 You can boot linux on Spike by running `make sim`.
-This will build the Spike simulator and run Linux on it.
+This will build the Spike simulator and Linux.
+Finally, it will run Linux on Spike.
+The completed build tree will consume about 13 GiB of disk space.

+## Using Linux
+To log in:
+- username: `root`
+- password: `sifive`